PacketFence Clustering Guide

 Notes on the schema:

-• The static routes from the PacketFence servers to the gateways on your network equipment will be configured through networks.conf and do not need to be configured manually on the servers.
-You will simply need to declare the remote networks so that PacketFence offers DHCP on them and routes them properly.
+• The static routes from the PacketFence servers to the gateways on the network equipment will be configured through networks.conf and do not need to be configured manually on the servers.
+Simply declare the remote networks so that PacketFence offers DHCP on them and routes them properly.

-• Since the network of the clients is not directly connected to the PacketFence servers via layer 2, you will need to use IP helper (DHCP relaying) on your network equipment that points to both virtual IPs of your cluster.
+• Since the network of the clients is not directly connected to the PacketFence servers via layer 2, IP helper (DHCP relaying) must be used on the network equipment that points to both virtual IPs of the cluster.

 • Access lists should be put in place to restrict the clients (network 192.168.100.0/24) from accessing networks other than the 3 registrations networks.